A Kid in King Arthur's Court: Plot

-During the tournament, Sir Kane defeats all the opponents and just him and Lord Belasco are in the finals.
+During the tournament, Sir Kane defeats all the opponents and just him and Belasco are in the finals.
 Belasco uses a magnifying crystal to use the sunlight to beam it into Kane's eyes and nearly knock him out.
-Sarah runs off in anger and Calvin asks the King to stall Belasco.
+Sarah runs off in anger and Calvin asks Arthur to stall Belasco.
 Belasco is close to declaring his victory if Kane does not return, but Kane does return and faces him in another joust; Belasco knocks Kane's helmet off, but the now headless Kane still jousts and makes a comeback victory by knocking Belasco off his horse.
-But it is not Kane, it is Calvin, who pokes his head out from the large armor.
+However, it is not Kane, but Calvin, who pokes his head out from the large armor.
 Belasco pulls Calvin off the horse and tries to kill him, but the black knight that Calvin encountered earlier appears and ambushes Belasco, saving Calvin.
 Forfeiting his victory to the black knight, Calvin, Arthur, and all of Camelot are surprised to see the knight is Sarah herself; an astounded but happy Arthur rewards his daughter with the right to choose her own hand in marriage, and she proudly chooses Kane.
 Belasco is banished from Camelot forever.

-Now that he has helped Arthur keep the Crown, Calvin has Merlin uphold his end of the bargain and send him home, and he sadly bids the king and Katey farewell.
-He is returned to the 20th century just before the moment when he struck out, and he steps up to the plate: this time, he is ready and hits a home run.
-He is greeted by his teammates, including Katey, and is looked on by King Arthur, who is whittling a piece of wood with a pocketknife – the same knife Calvin gave to him.
-Merlin catches Calvin’s home run and then breaks the fourth wall by stating "Taught that kid everything he knows."
+Now that he has helped Arthur keep the Crown, Calvin has Merlin uphold his end of the bargain and send him home, and he sadly bids Arthur and Katey farewell.
+He is returned to the 20th century just before the moment when he struck out.
+Once he steps up to the plate, this time, he is ready and hits a home run.
+He is greeted by his teammates, including Katey, and is looked on by Arthur, who is whittling a piece of wood with a pocketknife – the same knife Calvin gave to him.
+The ball meanwhile sails into a chasm where Merlin catches Calvin’s home run and then breaks the fourth wall by stating "Taught the kid everything he knows."